 The title page should be an individual document, uploaded separately, that provides:

 - Details of the corresponding author

-Please refer to the sample of "Title Page" that could be obtained from the "Instruction & Form" tab
+Please refer to the "Title Page" sample that could be obtained from the "Instruction & Form" tab.

 Note: Persons designated as authors should have participated sufficiently in work to justify authorship.
 Kindly refer to the section on authorship in the Uniform Requirements for Manuscripts.

 Submitted to IJTID Journals, available at https://e-journal.unair.ac.id/IJTID/.The Editor may require authors to justify the assignment of authorship.

 A concise and factual abstract is required.
 The abstract should briefly state the purpose of the research, the principal results, and the major conclusions.
 The abstract should be 220-250 words.
 It should include the objectives and rationale of the study, the method used, the main findings and the significance of the findings.
 It should be accompanied by up to 5 Keywords.
 The abstract should be available in English and Bahasa.